mirkosignorelli/penalized-blockmodels/README.md

-# Data associated to the paper "A penalized inference approach to stochastic blockmodelling of community-structure in the Italian Parliament" by Signorelli and Wit (2017).
+# Data associated to the paper "A penalized inference approach to stochastic block modelling of community-structure in the Italian Parliament" by Signorelli and Wit (2017).

 This folder contains datasets and scripts associated to the paper

 Signorelli, M., Wit, E. C. (2017).
-A penalized inference approach to stochastic blockmodelling of community-structure in the Italian Parliament.
-Journal of the Royal Statistical Society: Series C.
+A penalized inference approach to stochastic block modelling of community-structure in the Italian Parliament.
+Journal of the Royal Statistical Society: Series C (Applied Statistics).
+DOI: 10.1111/rssc.12234

 The material is divided into two folders: 'data_analysis' and 'simulations'.